Instruction Groups

 Description

-1. The helper variables are the decomposition of the instruction's argument, which is held in register nia.
+1. The helper variables hv0 through hv3 are the binary decomposition of the instruction's argument, which is held in register nia.

 2. The helper variable hv0 is either 0 or 1.